-Independent Non-executive director - Dr. Wei Xiang
+Independent Non-executive director - Dr. Wei Xiang (resigned on Sep 17, 2012)

-Dr. Wei Xiang is an independent non-executive director of the Company and a member of the CEO Advisory Committee of Queensland Cyber Infrastructure Foundation (QCIF).
+Dr. Wei Xiang is a Non-Executive director of the Company and a member of the CEO Advisory Committee of Queensland Cyber Infrastructure Foundation (QCIF).
 Mr. Xiang is a PhD in Telecommunication Engineering of University of South Australia.
 He has ample working experience in research and lecturing in the University of Southern Queensland.
 He possesses numerous honors, awards and grants in his visiting academies and researches.
 Mr. Xiang is an author of study books and journals in the telecommunication field.